Chathray/LensCafe/README.md

-# LensCafe
-## Development from the project: https://github.com/Elysu/.NET-Final-Project
+#### Development from the project: https://github.com/Elysu/.NET-Final-Project